SAP-samples/teched2025-DA260/exercises/ex7/README.md

     ![ex_09_02](images/ex_09_02.png)

-3. Click on **New Replication Flow** tile to launch the creation of new a replication flow.
+3. Click on **New Replication Flow** tile to start creating a new replication flow.

     ![ex_09_03](images/ex_09_03.png)